How to Apply for a SUSTAIN PhD Studentship

 Student Eligibility - Residency

-If a candidate does not meet these criteria, they would be classed as an International student.
+If a candidate does not meet the home student criteria, they would be classed as an international student.

 Part time study is available.